-Option #1 involves a 15" diameter Sanitary Serwer (SS) mainline that was constructed in Copper Terrace as part of the Sherwood School District Area 59 elementary/middle school development.
+A 15" diameter Sanitary Serwer (SS) mainline was constructed in Copper Terrace as part of the Sherwood School District Area 59 elementary/middle school development.
 This mainline runs up Edy Road, down Copper Terrace, and ends at the north end of the school perimeter.